Pimpin' (song): Background and composition

 "Pimpin was written by Tony Yayo and LT Moe, with Moe also handling production duties.
 The song was recorded by Moe at Encore Studios – a recording studio in Los Angeles, California.
 Audio mixing was carried out by Steve Baughman at Right Track Studios, a recording studio in New York City.
 The song was mastered by Brian "Big Bass" Gardner.
 It is listed ninth on the track listing for Thoughts of a Predicate Felon and is of three minutes and six seconds in length, consisting of three choruses separated by two verses, all performed by Yayo.

 Lyrically, the song describes Yayo's desire to legally pimp women and treat them with a luxurious lifestyle, and refers to how other men simply chase their pleasures.
 The lyrics are backed by a "bouncy" production which, according to The Michigan Daily writer Ewan McGarvey, consists of "tiny digital-guitar frets".
-Some music critics have described the song to be of a less dark and intense nature to many other songs on Thoughts of a Predicate Falcon, such as "Homicide", "Drama Setter" and "Live by the Gun", which invariably chronicle subjects such as murder, prison and drugs.
+Some music critics have described the song to be of a less dark and intense nature to many other songs on Thoughts of a Predicate Felon, such as "Homicide", "Drama Setter" and "Live by the Gun", which invariably chronicle subjects such as murder, prison and drugs.